You need help choosing a career, but first you want to make sure you know how to choose a career coach.

-In the past year, 41% of my clients have come to work with me AFTER they’ve tried working with a traditional career coach.
+In the past year, 41% of my clients have come to work with me after they’ve tried working with a traditional career coach.
+What I hear most often is: “They were a nice person, I learned some things about myself, but I still don’t have enough clarity to choose a career.”

-Most career coaching tools out there are were created for a past workplace and for the values of past workers.
+Most career coaching tools were created for a past workplace and the values of past workers.

 If it were as cut and dry as: